Current lab members

 Geraldine Loza Batres

-Geraldine Loza Batres is a senior at Boston University studying Health Science and is currently a research intern at the Wunderfull Lab, gaining hands-on experience in the field.
-Her favorite example of "food is medicine" is guavas.
+Geraldine Loza Batres recently graduated from Boston University with a Bachelor of Science in Health Science and currently works as a Clinical Research Assistant in the Wunderfull Lab, where she is gaining valuable hands-on research experience in preparation for her future goal of becoming a pediatric Physician Associate (PA).
+Her favorite “food is medicine” is guavas.